CliffordEdewor/Snort-IDS-Threat-Detection/README.md

-# Real-Time Threat Detection and Mitigation Using Snort IDS
+# Snort-Based Intrusion Detection and Threat Monitoring Environment

-This project demonstrates the use of Snort Intrusion Detection System (IDS) for real-time detection and mitigation of cyber threats based on known vulnerabilities.
-It focuses on configuring Snort rules, monitoring network traffic, and responding to suspicious activities in a simulated environment.
+This repository documents the design, implementation, and validation of a Snort-based intrusion detection environment for real-time threat monitoring, attack detection, and security alerting within a virtualised network.

-## 🎯 Objectives
+## 🎯 Security Monitoring Capabilities
-- Deploy and configure Snort IDS for real-time monitoring.
+- Deploy and configure a Snort IDS sensor for real-time traffic inspection.
-- Detect and analyze malicious traffic using custom rules.
+- Develop and tune custom detection rules for malicious traffic identification.
-- Mitigate detected threats through incident response measures.
+- Generate actionable alerts to support incident detection and response workflows.
 - Evaluate the effectiveness of Snort in protecting network infrastructure.

-## 🖥️ Lab Environment & Requirements
+## 🖥️ Deployment Environment

 This project was implemented in an isolated virtualised lab environment to safely simulate real-world attack and detection scenarios without impacting production systems.